stackblitz/webcontainer-docs/docs/tutorial/7-add-interactivity.md

 ![The same line now wraps up](./images/22-line-wrapping-up.png)

-## 7. Make output lines responsive
+## 6. Make output lines responsive

-The last piece of code that you added equipped the terminal element on your app with the ability to resize.
+The last piece of code that you added equipped the terminal element the ability to resize.
 What's actually happening is that the `cols` and `rows` of the `Terminal` instance from `Xterm.js` are recalculated and updated.
 The last problem to address is that if you  make the window wider again, the terminal does not redraw the text to fit the new dimensions.

 ![The browser window is now wide but the line stays wrapped up](./images/23-line-still-wrapped-up.png)